steveohara/ezgdocs4j/README.md

 Token management/refresh is all handled by the Google API Client.

 ## Development
-The application is a maven project with no external dependencies over and above those libraries defined in the POM file.
+The library is a maven project with no external dependencies over and above those libraries defined in the POM file.

-- `App.java`: main entry of the application

 ### Debugging Google Workspace APIs
 As mentioned earlier, all the Google APIs are machine generated from their RESTful counterparts which makes